Madikwe

 Overview

 The malaria free Madikwe Reserve is one of the largest game reserves in South Africa at 75,000ha.
 Plus it boasts a healthy wildlife population with plenty of the Big Five (elephant, lion, leopard, rhino and buffalo).
 You may also be lucky enough to see packs of wild dog on a Madikwe safari, a rare and privileged sighting.
-Given its open savanna terrain, Madikwe offers plenty of elephant, lions and plains game including sable, gemsbok, springbok and giraffe, even cheetah.
+Given its open savanna terrain, Madikwe offers plenty of plains game including sable, gemsbok, springbok and giraffe, even cheetah.
 Plus over 360 recorded bird species.

 Madikwe is not the most accessible of game reserves.
 As it is a 4+ hour drive from Johannesburg.
 But you can opt to fly-in and out instead.
 Or why not combine a Madikwe safari with the Marakele National Park in the same broad area.
-There are also (pricey) seat-in charter flights combining Madikwe with the Greater Kruger Park.

 • Malaria free Big Five game reserve